Starting a new business

 Keeping the books: the early days

-As soon as you start incurring expenses during your business’s set up, you’ll need to keep tabs on them.
-It’s simplest to set up a bank account that’s just for your business and use it for all your business transactions as far as possible.
-That way, business costs and income are kept separate from your finances.
+You’ll need to keep track of your expenses as soon as you start incurring them during the start-up of your business.
+It’s easiest to open a separate bank account for your company and utilise it for all of your business transactions as much as possible.
+As a result, business expenses and revenue are kept separate from your personal accounts.

-Make sure you keep receipts and keep track of what each expense was for.
-One way is to print out bank statements and make a note beside each item.
-Then, when you‘ve got accounting software set up, all the details will be in one place ready to pull into it.
+Make sure you save your receipts and keep track of what you spent your money on.
+Printing bank statements and making a note besides each item is one method.
+Then, once you’ve set up accounting software, all of the information will be in one location and ready to be pulled into it.

 Creating accounting reports to help manage the business

 You’ll get a sense of how things are going once your company is up and running.
 You’ll be able to tell if you’re busy or not.
 You’ll also have a rough notion if expenditures are higher or lower than you anticipated.
 However, you’ll need some formal reports to back up your claims.

 You may evaluate your company’s success using a variety of accounting and management reports.
 However, the following are the most common:

 A comparison of your expenses and income to evaluate if you’re profitable.

 Determines what the company possesses (including cash) as opposed to what it owes.